xiucz/bioinfonotebookxiucz/08_DNA/006_sam_bam_samtools.md

 using option -M it says the read to be secondary alignment(not primary alignment) whereas without -M option it gives as supplementary alignment(2048).

 ## 深入理解bam
-How samtools calculate error rate： samtools adds up the number of mismatches (from the NM auxiliary tag) and divides that by the number of aligned bases.
+How  calculate error rate：
+ adds up the number of mismatches (from the NM auxiliary tag) and divides that by the number of aligned bases.
 Soft and hard-clipped bases wouldn't be included, since they aren't aligned.

 #### Ref_Info